textninja/mychsa/README.md

  - [**api**](/api) - this API server, built on node/express, provides a thin wrapper
   (with additional, application specific validation features) around calls to the BC Open Maps public API.
 Given a latitude/longitude pair (geopoint), it identifies the intersecting CHSA.
  - [**db**](/db) - a mariadb database to maintain a running log of calls to the above API.
- - [**apiaccesstracker**](/apiaccesstracker) - to keep the api as loosely coupled as possible from the backing store, a restful endpoint was created to connect to the database above and log  API access times and counts.
+ - [**apiaccesstracker**](/apiaccesstracker) - to keep the api as loosely coupled from the backing store as possible, a RESTful endpoint was created which connects to the database above and logs API access times and counts.
  - [**frontend**](/frontend) - a React app bundled with webpack then deployed to a static apache server.
 Includes a couple of form controls to interact with the API.
  - [**e2e**](/e2e) - end to end tests for the frontend using a headless browser.
 Excluded from docker compose toolchain.
 Integration with Github Actions to follow.